 ‘…prima facie the proper plaintiff in proceedings to recover property or obtain reimbursement for the benefit of a company in liquidation is the company itself acting through its liquidator; the circumstances in which such proceedings can properly be brought in a winding up by a person other than the company or its liquidator are to be regarded as exceptions to the general statutory principle…’ (‘Proper Plaintiff’)

 In Simon Carves, Sir William Blackburne, quoted this Proper Plaintiff passage, at paragraph 27, seemingly with approval.
 Then, as part of his formulation of the considerations on granting leave, Sir William Blackburne said the Court would consider whether the would-be applicant has a 'realistic prospect of establishing’ that ‘there is good reason why he should bring the proceedings even though the liquidator or administrator does not.’
 This phraseology:

-(1) rather suggests that the relevant office-holder is expected to have given consideration to the issue and it is being assumed that the office-holder has declined to issue his own s.423 proceedings.
-Even where this has occurred, the would-be applicant will still have to satisfy the Court that there is a ‘good reason’ why, though that independent professional has declined to issue, the would-be applicant ought to be able to commence the action for a class remedy; and
+(1) rather suggests that the relevant office-holder is expected to have given consideration to the issue and declined to issue his own s.423 proceedings, prior to the application for leave.
+Where the relevant office-holder has considered and declined to issue, the would-be applicant will have to satisfy the Court that there is a ‘good reason’ why, though that independent professional has declined to issue, the would-be applicant ought to now be able to commence the action for a class remedy; and

 (2) involves the curious inclusion of the preceding phrase ‘realistic prospect of establishing; considered in a footnote[5c]